Coronavirus – FAQs on staffing decisions when reopening workplaces

 - It is also unlawful to operate provisions, criteria or practices which would put disabled employees at a disadvantage compared with non-disabled employees, unless this is justified.
 A policy of requiring vulnerable people to return to work could potentially be indirectly discriminatory and require justification.
 It may be hard to justify requiring an unwilling vulnerable employee to come back to work if, for example, other employees could cover their role or you could recruit temporary cover.

-What if the employee is classed as clinically vulnerable or clinically extremely vulnerable and they want to come back but we are too wary of the risks and we’d like them to remain at home?
+What if the employee is classed as clinically vulnerable or clinically extremely vulnerable and they want to come to work but we are too wary of the risks and we’d like them to remain at home?

 If you have a clinically vulnerable, or extremely vulnerable, employee who wants to return to work but you would prefer them to remain at home, the legal position is different.